Dadido3/batch-rename/README.md

 - Use `go install github.com/Dadido3/batch-rename@latest`.
 Afterwards you can run `batch-rename` from inside any directory.
 - Build it yourself from source, see below.

+## Options

+- `batch-rename --no-numbers` will disable line number output.
+This means that each line contains only the file path without a preceding number, which is easier to edit in some cases.
+Using this option has the downside that any line removal or insertion can mess up the mapping between old and new paths, which can mess up your filenames.

 ## Building

 This software uses GoReleaser to automatically build and upload artifacts to GitHub.